 When it comes to feeding your baby, breastfeeding is best.
 Breast milk is nutritionally balanced, offers protection against illnesses and infections, and reduces the risk of Sudden Infant Death Syndrome (SIDS).
 Babies who are breastfed are less likely to develop food allergies and even chronic diseases later in life.

 The American Academy of Pediatrics recommends breastfeeding exclusively for at least the first six months of a child’s life, with breastfeeding to continue, whenever possible, for at least the first year of life.
-The World Health Organization also recommends breastfeeding exclusively for the first six months of life, with breastfeeding to continue until the child is at least 2 years old.
+The

 If you’re breastfeeding and your child develops a cow’s milk allergy, you’ll need to make dietary changes.
 Eliminate dairy products, including: